leighgeng-stack/kafka-perf-test/docs/kafka-baseline-perf.md

 ---

-### 9. Operational Runbook (Summary)
+### 10. Operational Runbook (Summary)

-Operational procedures (Docker Compose setup, script flags, artifact handling) are covered in `README.md`.
+Operational procedures are organized as follows:
+- Local runs and Docker Compose: `docs/running-locally.md`
+- Kubernetes/Helm usage: `docs/kubernetes-helm.md`
+- Concurrent jobs to simulate multi-topic workloads: `docs/multi-topic-workloads.md`

 At a glance:

 - Use the tooling container (`docker-compose.yml`) to avoid managing Kafka CLI locally.
 - Run `runners/cli/scripts/run_baseline.sh` with `--phase` / `--duration` / `--message-size` overrides as needed.
 For single-node Compose smoke tests, prefer `--phase single --replication-factor 1` (one partition, ISR 1).
 When targeting the Strimzi-managed cluster, switch back to `--phase all --replication-factor 3` so multi-partition topics match production expectations.